bsj17/bsj17.github.io/_posts/2023-04-28-DisableSfBHybrid.md

 ---
 layout: post
-title: Disablement of SfB hybrid and DNS wildcard
+title: Disablement of SfB hybrid and DNS wildcard record
-tags: [SfB,Teams,SfB Hybrid,DNS]
+tags: [SfB,Teams,SfBHybrid,DNS]
 date: 2023-04-28 14:09:57 +0200
 comments: true
 ---

-I wanted to log situation I encountered during latest SfB decommission and upgrade to Teams-Only.
+Just to log situation I encountered during latest SfB decommission and upgrade to Teams-Only.
 This blog post falls into category "Every day you learn something new"

 Before switching Teams tenant coexistence mode to Teams-Only, It's important that DNS records that were originally pointing to on-premises SfB infrastructure are changed and all SIP domains within tenant point to SfB online infra.

-This is targeted state:
+This is targeted state for each SfB SIP domain:
 ![SfB DNS records](../assets/img/2023-04-28-DisableSfBHybrid/SfBDNSrecords.png)

 I extracted list of all SIP domains and did a quick check to get current records and their values.